 Such use may involve transfer of personally identifiable information to servers located outside the country from which you access the Website.

-The hosting facilities for our Website are situated in The United States and Europe.
-The European Commission has made an "adequacy decision" with respect to the data protection laws of each of these countries.
+The hosting facilities for our Website are provided by Servedez which is outside Zambia.
+The Zambian Commission has made an "adequacy decision" with respect to the data protection laws of each of her citizen, which shall apply to you as a user of our sites.
 If you have opted-in and knowingly subscribe to our newsletter or other forms of correspondence, we may also use your information to inform you of new services Greenland Technical University will be providing, inform you of scholarship applications and academic programs provided by third parties, and send you requested information and promotional materials for marketing purposes and research.

 Collection and Use of Non-Personal Information